wennbergsmithe/Mueller-Report-Tweet-Analysis/README.md

 # Mueller-Report-Tweet-Analysis
 A network of tweets that have the hashtag MuellerReport.
-Everything is explained in depth in the Analysis.pdf file
+The detals of the network are explained in depth in the Analysis.pdf file

 <b>Written:</b><br>
 Analysis.pdf - excerpt of my written work from the analysis report<br>